k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 > Notes:
 >
-> * When changing the passwords of an interface in an environment, then on save Fabric re-encrypts the passwords.
+> * When changing the passwords of an interface in an environment, Fabric re-encrypts the passwords.
 > * When master key was rotated at an environment, you can use the "Re-Key" button, appears aside the environment.
 When activated, the passwords of all interfaces are re-encrypted using the most the latest master key.
 This is relevant to methods #1 and #2, where environment's Fabric master key is being used for encryption.

    <img src="images/06_fabric_envEncryption.PNG">